Boeing KC-46 Pegasus: Design

 KC-46 Pegasus is a variant of the Boeing 767, a widebody, low-wing cantilever monoplane with a conventional empennage featuring a single fin and rudder.
 It is equipped with a retractable tricycle landing gear and a hydraulic flight control system.
 The aircraft is powered by two Pratt & Whitney PW4062 engines, one mounted under each wing.
 The KC-46 incorporates elements from multiple 767 variants, combining the fuselage of the 767-200ER with the wing, landing gear, cargo door, and floor of the 767-300F, along with the flaps of the 767-400ER.
-Its glass cockpit is based on that of the 787 Dreamliner, featuring three large LCD screens from Rockwell Collins.
+Its glass cockpit is based on that of the 787 Dreamliner, featuring four large LCD screens from Rockwell Collins.
 The KC-46 also utilizes a Maneuvering Characteristics Augmentation System (MCAS) similar to the one involved in the two 737 MAX crashes.
 However, unlike the 737 MAX, the KC-46's MCAS receives input from dual redundant angle of attack sensors and automatically disengages if the pilot applies stick input.
 Due to concerns over this system, the U.S. Air Force began reviewing KC-46 pilot training procedures in March 2019.

 The aircraft can operate with as little as three crew members—two pilots and a boom operator.
 The boom operator station is located just behind the flight deck in an area called the crew compartment, which also contains eight airline style crew seats, three crew rest bunks, a galley, and a lavatory, supporting long-duration missions.
 In total, including jumpseats, the aircraft can accommodate up to 15 crew members.
 The aircraft is FAA-certified to transport up to 58 passengers in the rear fuselage using palletized seating similar to that of the C-17, along with a galley/lavatory pallet and passenger baggage loaded onto a cargo pallet.
 Boeing states that in contingency operations, the aircraft could accommodate up to 114 passengers.
 In an all-cargo configuration, the KC-46A can carry up to 65,000 lb of cargo across 18 pallets.
 When configured for aeromedical evacuation, it can transport 54 patients—including 24 on litters—along with a crew of five, consisting of two flight nurses and three medical technicians, who are seated in the forward crew compartment during takeoff and landing.
 For quick access from the ground, a retractable ladder near the front landing gear can be deployed.
 The KC-46A can carry 212,299 lb of fuel, 10 percent more than the KC-135.
 Its survivability is enhanced with infrared countermeasures and limited electronic warfare capabilities.
 The aircraft features manual flight controls, ensuring unrestricted maneuverability to evade threats throughout its flight envelope.